tuoc1226-maker/OCRLLM/README.md

 ## Overview

 `pdfLLM` is a hybrid RAG application that combines **semantic search** (vector-based similarity) with **graph-based search** (entity-relationship traversal) to provide accurate and contextually relevant answers.
 It processes uploaded documents, extracts text, identifies entities and relationships, and stores them in Qdrant and a `networkx`-based knowledge graph.
 Users can interact via a web UI or API, uploading files, querying document content, and debugging stored data.
-The system is designed for s...

 ## Deployment